Alexander Lukashenko: Russia

 Despite a historically good relationship with Russia, tensions between Lukashenko and the Russian government started showing in 2020.
 On 24 January 2020, Lukashenko publicly accused Russian president Vladimir Putin of trying to make Belarus a part of Russia.
 This led to Russia cutting economic subsidies for Belarus.
 In July 2020, the relationship between Belarus and Russia was described as "strained" after 33 Russian military contractors were arrested in Minsk.

-Lukashenko afterwards accused Russia of collaborating with opposition activist Siarhei Tsikhanouski and trying to cover up an attempt to send 200 fighters from a private Russian military firm known as the Wagner Group into Belarus on a mission to destabilize the country ahead of its 9 August presidential election.
+Lukashenko afterwards accused Russia of collaborating with opposition activist Siarhei Tsikhanouski and trying to cover up an attempt to send 200 fighters from a private Russian military firm known as the Wagner Group into Belarus on a mission to destabilise the country ahead of its 9 August presidential election.
 On 5 August 2020, Russia's security chief Dmitry Medvedev warned Belarus to release the contractors.
 Lukashenko also claimed Russia was lying about its attempts to use the Wagner Group to influence the upcoming election.